Ways to Give

 Remodeling - $1 Million (estimated)

-The New Building Phase, scheduled to begin in April 2020, will add two large classrooms with high ceilings, sound-friendly walls, and adequate space for band and choral programs.
-This addition includes practice rooms and an ensemble room.
-A new school entrance is included in this phase which will incorporate enhanced security, tie the buildings together, and allow for small gatherings and student study areas.
+The New Building Phase, which began in April 2020, added two large classrooms with high ceilings, sound-friendly walls, and adequate space for band and choral programs; practice rooms and an ensemble room; a new school entrance with enhanced security; a new commons area; and updated visual arts rooms.

-The remodeling project will enhance existing visual arts, auditorium, and video recording arts spaces.
-The expanded visual arts room will double the size of the existing space and create 3D displays, storage, and provide access to running water.
+The final portion of this project involves enhancing the existing auditorium and video recording arts spaces.
 The auditorium facelift will include new seating, lighting (stage and overhead), and sound.
 The video recording arts room will be relocated to the existing music room and incorporate a soundproof studio.
 The cost of this project will be divided into smaller portions as funding allows.

 Over 75% of SCLA students are involved in at least one co-curricular activity.
 With physical education classes, 23 athletic teams, service organizations, concert performances, and special events sharing the current gymnasium, scheduling can be a challenge.
 Phase 3 - a second gym - will lessen these conflicts while providing more opportunities for team building, intramural contests, and other gym-related activities.